InfiniBand vs Ethernet for Multi-Node LLM Fine-Tuning

 • 72B model × 10 nodes = 1.36 TB, requiring ~10 minutes of rsync per node

 With Azure Managed Lustre, every node mounts /lustre — a shared POSIX filesystem.
-Models are downloaded once and accessible everywhere instantly.
-This eliminated the distribution bottleneck and let me easily scale to 10 nodes.
+Models are downloaded once and accessible everywhere.
+This eliminated the distribution bottleneck and enabled painless scaling to 11 nodes.

 The Benchmark Script

-The benchmark uses PyTorch FSDP with several optimizations that were essential for making the 72B model work at scale:
+The benchmark uses PyTorch FSDP with several optimizations essential for the 72B model:

-Meta-device loading: Only local_rank 0 on each node loads the full model weights into CPU memory.
+• Meta-device loading: Only local_rank 0 per node loads model weights to CPU.
 All other ranks create the model on PyTorch’s meta device (zero memory).
-FSDP’s sync_module_states=True broadcasts the weights from rank 0 to all ranks during wrapping.
-Without this, 8 ranks simultaneously loading a 136 GB model would exceed the node’s CPU memory during FSDP initialization.
+FSDP’s sync_module_states=True broadcasts weights during wrapping.

-Flash Attention 2: Using attn_implementation="flash_attention_2" reduces attention memory from $O(n^2)$ to $O(n)$ and significantly speeds up the attention computation.
+• Flash Attention 2: Reduces attention memory from $O(n^2)$ to $O(n)$ and accelerates the attention computation.

 The full scripts are in the Reproducing These Results section.